thecodingaviator/cs333/Project7/README.txt

                 we get: 0.216723s for 100000 arrays.

-            It can be thus concluded that the bigger the chunk of memory, the longer it takes to allocate memory for it
+            It can be thus concluded that the bigger the chunk of memory, the longer it takes to allocate memory for it.
+This is because it just takes longer for C to allocate larger chunks of memory/mark larger chunks as allocated.

             Extension 1: